When you’re pregnant it can seem like you’re offered a lot of information.

 Here are three ways to keep your drinking under control if you’re pregnant or trying to have a baby.

 - Stand firm.
 If you’re out with friends or colleagues, you may be under pressure to drink, especially if you haven’t announced your pregnancy yet.
-Tell them you’re driving, on a health kick, or simply stick to soft drinks.
+Tell them you’re driving, on a health kick, and simply stick to soft drinks.

 Your GP can help you figure out if you should make any changes to your drinking, and offer help and advice along the way.
 Or talk to your midwife about alcohol and pregnancy.